liamcottle/rustplus.js/README.md

 The Rust game server enforces rate limits on requests sent to the Rust+ websocket.
 This is done with a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) approach.

-The token bucket gives you a maximum amount of tokens, and replenishes them over time at a fixed rate.
+The token bucket gives you a maximum amount of tokens, and replenes them over time at a fixed rate.

 Here is a list of the rate limits enforced by the Rust game server: